 Procedures and Time Limits for Making

 If a member of the public requests to inspect a record, they should complete the form provided and submit.
 Depending on the size of the request, the type of records requested, and staff availability, staff will make the record(s) available for inspection as soon as feasible within the ten day legal requirement or staff will notify the requestor that additional time will be necessary.
 Some records are maintained off-site and may require additional time for retrieval.
-Requests are processed in the order received to keep within legal timelines; therefore no same day requests will be honored.

 RECORDS EXEMPT FROM DISCLOSURE